 More than One Day for Peace

-…take a deeper look into the novel featured last week, One Day for Peace, by Alexander R. Crosby.
-It helped that the book finally came in the mail.
+This is a deeper look into the novel featured last week, One Day for Peace, by Alexander R. Crosby.
+It helped that the book finally came in the mail!

-Reading the full story, rather than summaries and reviews, convinced me it’s an even more important work than I had first thought.
-Among the 53 U.S. novels Dr. Deborah Overstreet identified in her study of fiction for young people about the Vietnam War,1 just 30 mentioned the antiwar movement at all, and of these, One Day for Peace is the only one that truly centers the US peace movement in a sympathetic portrayal.
+Reading the full story (last week I had only summaries and reviews) convinced me it’s an even more important work than I had first thought.
+Among the 53 U.S. novels Dr. Deborah Overstreet identified in her study of fiction for young people about the Vietnam War,just 30 mentioned the antiwar movement at all, and of these, One Day for Peace is the only one that truly centers the US peace movement in a sympathetic portrayal.

 Most of the other novels Overstreet reviewed depict the movement or activist characters in negative, stereotyped, disrespectful, superficial, or inaccurate ways.
 Or not at all.

 One Day for Peace is unique in offering middle grade readers an example of what I term full and fair representation of activists.